Kaitiakitanga: Case studies

+Akaroa Harbour

+A taiäpure was established over 90 percent of Akaroa Harbour in February 2006.
+The history and outcomes of the this taiāpure overlaps with the Akarao Marine Reserve.

 Kaikōura

 Introduction

 Kaikōura is a small coastal community on the east coast of the South Island of New Zealand with a long history of coastal resource use and remains an important component of the identity of the local tāngata whenua.
 Manawhenua (tribal authority) over this area is held by Ngāti Kuri, one of 18 Ngāi Tahu papatipu rūnanga, and have had increased opportunities to develop a local community management strategy, incorporating socio-cultural values along with those of the biophysical.
 This has been done in cooperation with government, fisheries stakeholders and community agencies.
 There are a number of issues on tāngata whenua values including water quality issues impacting on kai moana being faced by this Rūnanga that stem from tourism, fishing and other resource uses.